04092000f/finan/README.md

 # finan

-Django App for predicting Stock Prices of a Company
+Django App for Predicting Stock Prices of a Company